About My Illnesses

 This is me in all my fuzzy glory.
 I don't know why I have this, yet, if I ever find out.
 Picture on the bottom is the most recent.

 Two examples of hypertrichosis, first one is a hereditary syndrome, the second is an unknown and probably just genetic mutation in that individual.

 Minor septic infection - meds unnecessary

-With all these lovely symptoms, the only thing I will take as medication is Gabapentin and my necessary vitamins.
+With all these lovely symptoms, the only thing I will take as medication is aspirin if I feel like I am dying and vitamin D3.
 I can tell you how much I loathe taking pills, but I would begin ranting and we don't need that.